IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 IDFZPRM DD DSN=SYS4.&SYSNAME..PARMLIB(IDFFSPRM),DISP=SHR
 For more information about the DSFS configuration options file, see "Processing options for IDFFSPRM and IDFPRMxx" on page 112.
 Defining the DSFS user ID
 You can specify DSFS as the user ID, or you can specify a user ID other than DSFS to run the DSFS started task if it is defined with the same RACF characteristics as in "Steps for installing and configuring DSFS" on page 15.
-For example, you could use the ZFS user ID since it would likely have the same RACF characteristics. · The DSFS user ID must have at least ALTER authority to any VSAM linear data sets that are used as a utility file system. · The DSFS user ID must also have at least READ access to any CSFKEYS profiles for any utility file systems with key labels.
+For example, you could use the ZFS user ID since it would likely have the same RACF characteristics. Â· The DSFS user ID must have at least ALTER authority to any VSAM linear data sets that are used as a utility file system. Â· The DSFS user ID must also have at least READ access to any CSFKEYS profiles for any utility file systems with key labels.
 If ICSF is configured with CHECKAUTH(YES), the DSFS user ID must also have at least READ access to the CSFKRR2 CSFSERV profile.
 For more information about the CSFKEYS and CSFSERV profiles and the encryption of data sets, see Data set encryption in z/OS DFSMS Using Data Sets.
 As an alternative to permitting the DSFS user ID to all the necessary security profiles, you can assign the TRUSTED attribute to the DSFS started task.
 Creating the root directory
 The mount point for DSFS is /dsfs.
 If this directory does not exist in the root file system, then it must be created.
 Use a permission setting of 755.